princeprasad90/EventTrigger/README.md

 registration and login events (e.g., `StandardUserRegistered` and `GoldUserLoggedIn`).
 Consumers can implement `IConsumer<TEvent>` for these events to run module-specific logic when they are published.
+`UserLoginSuccess` and `UserLoginFailure` also expose a `UserType` value so handlers can react differently based on the user's classification.

 ### Grouping user module events